 Chelsea Boyd Brown is a dancer, teacher, choreographer, nature-enthusiast, and activist living in the San Francisco Bay Area, and originally from Maryland.
 Chelsea has trained in a variety of genres including contemporary, improvisation, Hip Hop, acrobatics, and contact improvisation.
 She is especially interested in responsive, site-specific choreography and improvisation.
 Her teaching and choreographic process aims to decolonize her dance practice by challenging the racist, capitalist, ableist world that we move through and co-create.

-Chelsea teaches contemporary, modern, and ballet at multiple studios in the Bay Area.
+Chelsea teaches contemporary, modern, and improvisation to youth and adults throughout the Bay Area.
 Chelsea has also taught in public and private schools, offers private lessons in a variety of dance genres.

 In May 2016, Chelsea received a dual degree in Dance and Psychology from the University of Maryland, College Park.
-She has attended many Dance/Movement Therapy (DMT) conferences and workshops and plans to become DMT certified.
+She has attended many Dance/Movement Therapy (DMT) conferences and workshops.
 In 2015, Chelsea conducted DMT research with Spanish-speaking children in Washington, D.C. and Los Andes, Guatemala.
 Her findings stressed the importance of a secure attachment style when measuring how we relate to others and learn new information.